-The new, 26,000 square foot Clubhouse now includes a Comcast Lift Zone, an art room, a dance and fitness studio, eSports room, Kids Cafe, music room, teen center, literacy center, tech room, STEM room and two gymnasiums.
-To date, over 220 youth are currently registered at the Club, which provides programming Monday through Saturday for school-aged and teen youth.
+The new, 26,000 square foot Clubhouse now includes a Comcast Lift Zone, an art room, a dance and fitness studio, eSports room, Kids Cafe, music room, teen center, literacy center, tech room, STEM room, and two gymnasiums.
+To date, over 220 youth are currently registered at the Club, which provides programming Monday through Saturday for youth ages 5-18.